MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/SustainabilityProductCategory.md

 ms.author: lsuresh
 ---

-# Energy provider type in Cloud for Sustainability shared data model (EnergyProviderType)
+# Sustainability product category in Cloud for Sustainability shared data model (SustainabilityProductCategory)

-Categories or classifications of companies or entities that supply energy, such as electricity or gas.
+Represents category of a sustainability product.
+Can be associated with a parent sustainability product category.
+It is used in reports.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilitySharedDataModel/EnergyProviderType.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilitySharedDataModel/SustainabilityProductCategory.cdm.json" target="_blank">GitHub</a>.

 ## Traits